 - Line a large rimmed baking sheet with parchment paper.
 Scoop out 1 tablespoon sized portions and roll them into smooth balls.
 Place them on the prepared baking sheet and then transfer them to the fridge to chill for 30 minutes.

-- Melt the white chocolate according to the package directions.
-I melted mine in a microwave-safe bowl in 30-second intervals, stirring between each interval.8 ounces white melting chocolate
+- Melt the white chocolate according to the package directions.8 ounces white melting chocolate

 - One at a time, dip a frozen peanut butter ball into the melted white chocolate and use a fork to cover the truffle completely with white chocolate.
-Lift the truffle out of the white chocolate and tap the fork on the side of the bowl to allow any excess white chocolate to drip off.
 Place the truffle back onto the baking sheet and repeat with the remaining truffles.

 - Allow the white chocolate to harden completely (about 15 minutes in the fridge) and then transfer the truffles to an airtight container.